rya-sge/access-denied/_posts/2026-09-23-aztec-e2e-test-failure-three-layers.md

 **Q: Would running the test suite more often have caught this earlier?**

 Yes, and that is the practical lesson.
-The suite waits out a real delay, so a full run takes over an hour, most of it a single sleep.
+The suite waited out a real delay, so a full run took over an hour, most of it a single sleep.
 It was therefore skipped after the delay change, and a test that is expensive enough to skip stops reporting.

-The structural answer is to keep the fast suite in continuous integration and to run the slow one on a schedule rather than on demand.
+The better answer, though, is to remove the reason it was slow.
+The wait was avoidable: a local network's L1 is anvil, and warping it through the rollup's cheat codes clears a one-hour delay in seconds, so the suite now runs in minutes.
+Keeping the fast suite in continuous integration remains worthwhile, but a slow test is worth interrogating before it is scheduled around.

 ## References

 ### Analyzed source

+- [CMTA/private-CMTAT-aztec](https://github.com/CMTA/private-CMTAT-aztec/) — the token and the test suite described here, analyzed at commit [`cb6111a87f21317c6d3ab226edb80d8b297e4923`](https://github.com/CMTA/private-CMTAT-aztec/tree/cb6111a87f21317c6d3ab226edb80d8b297e4923), 2026-09-23.
+The quoted storage declaration and constructor are in `contracts/cmtat-aztec/src/main.nr`; the test constants are in `src/test/e2e/index.test.ts`.
 - [AztecProtocol/aztec-nr](https://github.com/AztecProtocol/aztec-nr) — framework sources read at tag [`v5.2.0`](https://github.com/AztecProtocol/aztec-nr/tree/v5.2.0), 2026-09-23.
 The assertion is in `aztec/src/oracle/resolve_tagging_strategy.nr`; the address validity check is in the protocol-circuit types, `address/aztec_address.nr`.

 ### Documentation and libraries